-When we hear a forecast for inclement weather, we meet with the local office of the National Weather Service, as well as different city agencies including the Office of Emergency Management, the Police and Fire Departments, and SEPTA.
-We also talk with the Archdiocese to try to coordinate and align with the Catholic schools in the area (Charter Schools make their own decisions so if your student attend a Charter, be sure to check with their office on inclement weather closings!)
+When we hear a forecast for inclement weather, we meet with the local office of the National Weather Service, as well as different city agencies including the Office of Emergency Management, the Police and Fire Departments, and SEPTA (the Archdiosese and Charter Schools make their own decisions so if your student attend a Catholic or Charter, be sure to check with their office on inclement weather closings!).

 And we review the impact of the forecast on the ability of our students and staff to safely get to or from school based on issues like:

 -the timing and severity of the predicted weather: Is it happening before, or during school?

 -how will it relate to bad driving conditions and rush hour